DqwertyC/wingfeather-rpg/BasicRules.md

 ### Attributes

 Attributes are a description of your character’s baseline abilities.
-Each attribute has a number that describes how talented your character is in that area.
-Whenever the Storyteller asks you to roll dice to determine an outcome, this number will be added to the value you roll.
+Each attribute has a number that describes how talented your character is in that area, called the attribute modifier.

-The four core attributes and their abbreviations are *Might (MI)*, *Agility (AG)*, *Wit (WI)*, and *Charm (CH)*.
+The four core attributes and their abbreviations are _Might (MI)_, _Agility (AG)_, _Wit (WI)_, and _Charm (CH)_.

-*Might* is a measurement of how strong your character is.
-A character with more Might will be able to carry more, hit harder when fighting, and endure more.
+_Might_ is a measurement of how strong your character is.
+A character with more Might will be able to carry more, hit harder when fighting, and endure more hits.

-*Agility* is a measurement of how fast and flexible your character is.
+_Agility_ is a measurement of how fast and flexible your character is.
 A character with more Agility can run faster, climb more easily, and dodge attacks better.

-*Wit* is a measurement of your character’s intelligence.
+_Wit_ is a measurement of your character’s intelligence.
 A character with more Wit is able to identify plants and animals, is more likely to notice hidden details or traps, and is better at solving puzzles.

-*Charm* is a measurement of how well your character understands other people.
+_Charm_ is a measurement of how well your character understands other people.
 A character with more Charm is better at inspiring their allies, is more likely to notice when someone is hiding something, and is better at disguising themselves.

+#### Making an Attribute Check

+If the Storyteller asks you to make an "Attribute Check," you'll roll 2 dice, add their values together, then add your attribute modifier.
+For example, Dougbert of the Boatery Guild has an _Agility_ modifier of **+3**, but a _Wit_ modifier of **-1**.
+As he's walking along a forest trail, the Storyteller asks him to make a _Wit_ check to see if he notices a trap.
+Dougbert rolls a **2** and a **5**, for a total of **6**.
+He doesn't notice the trap, and steps right on it!
+The Storyteller then asks him to make an _Agility_ check to see if he can dodge out of the way.
+He rolls a **3** and a **4**, for a total of 10!
+He's able to jump out under a falling log that would have crushed him flatter than a Digtoad's dinner.

-### Skills
+### Abilities

 Each attribute has a set of associated skills.
 Skills are more specific than attributes, and will only apply in certain situations.
-Each skill has a proficiency level, which is a measurement of how much your character has practiced that skill.
+The more your character uses an skill, the more practiced they become with it, giving better and more consistent results.
+This is called the skill level.

-#### Might Skills
+#### Might Abilities

-The skills associated with Might are *Carry*, *Demolish*, and *Melee Attack*.
+The skills associated with Might are _Haul_ and _Demolish_.

-The *Carry* skill is used to move heavy objects, push obstacles out of the way, or carry a wounded ally to safety.
+The _Haul_ skill is used to move heavy objects, push obstacles out of the way, or carry a wounded ally to safety.

-The *Demolish* skill is used to break down barriers, damage vehicles, or collapse a tunnel behind you to secure an escape.
+The _Demolish_ skill is used to break down barriers, damage vehicles, or collapse a tunnel behind you to secure an escape.

-The *Melee Attack* skill is used when fighting up close, using swords, clubs, or fists.

-#### Agility Skills
+#### Agility Abilities

-The skills associated with Agility are *Sneak*, *Acrobatics*, and *Ranged Attack*.
+The skills associated with Agility are _Sneak_ and _Acrobatics_.

-The *Sneak* skill is used to move quietly and stealthily without being noticed.
+The _Sneak_ skill is used to move quietly and stealthily without being noticed.

-The *Acrobatics* skill is used for climbing, swinging from vines or lines on a ship, and other such feats worthy of the Florid Sword.
+The _Acrobatics_ skill is used for climbing, swinging from vines or lines on a ship, and other such feats worthy of the Florid Sword.

-The *Ranged Attack* skill is used when fighting with a ranged weapon, such as a bow, a blow-dart, or throwing a dagger.

-#### Wit Skills
+#### Wit Abilities

-The skills associated with Wit are *Remember*, *Search*, and *Ponder*.
+The skills associated with Wit are _Ponder_ and _Search_.

-The *Remember* skill helps your character recall information, either from earlier in their adventure or knowledge they have learned from books.
+The _Ponder_ skill helps your character recall information from books they have read, or think through a puzzle or problem.

-The *Search* skill is used to find or detect things, such as traps, secret passages, or to find edible food or follow tracks in the wilderness.
+The _Search_ skill is used to find or detect things, such as traps, secret passages, or to find edible food or follow tracks in the wilderness.

-The *Ponder* skill is used to think through a puzzle or problem, potentially gaining a hint from the Storyteller.

-#### Charm Skills
+#### Charm Abilities

-The skills associated with Charm are *Speak*, *Perform*, and *Befriend*.~~~~
+The skills associated with Charm are _Perform_ and _Discern_.

-Character Background
+The _Perform_ skill is used for any sort of performance, be it using a musical instrument, making a disguise more convincing, or giving a motivating speech.

+The _Discern_ skill is used to determine someone else's motivations, or tell when someone is trying to hide something.

+#### Making an Ability Check

+Making an ability check is a lot like making an attribute check.
+The main difference is that, for each level of skill you have with an ability, you get to roll one more die.
+No matter how many dice you roll, _you only add the two highest values_.
+For example, our Boatery friend Dougbert has a _Charm_ modifier of **+2**, and has a _Perform_ skill level of 2.
+When he tries to impress some Torrborans with his whistleharp skills, the Storyteller tells him to make a _Perform_ check.
+He rolls 4 dice, the 2 base dice and 2 extra from his _Perform_ skill level.
+He rolls a **2**, a **6**, a **2**, and a **4**.
+He takes the 2 highest values, the **4** and the **6**, and adds his _Charm_ modifier for a total of **12**, a rousing performance!